• Skip to main content

 The secret to an excellent biscuit is to keep the butter cold and not overmix the dough.
 If the butter melts, it will cause the biscuits to be heavy and dense.
 Overmixing will cause the gluten in the flour to become too elastic, resulting in a tough biscuit.

-Buttermilk biscuits storing
+buttermilk biscuits storing

 🧊 Storing and ♨️ reheating